 My research deals with phenomena arising in physics and image processing.
 To solve the questions arising there, I use tools from applied analysis, partial differential equations and probability theory.
 My goal is to capture the qualitative and quantitative behavior of solutions of nonlinear partial differential equations, which can be perturbed by noise.
 For more details, please see my Research page.

-You can find my preprints on the servers of Calculus of Variations and Geometric Measure Theory at Pisa and arxiv.org
+You can find my preprints on the servers of Calculus of Variations and Geometric Measure Theory in Pisa and arxiv.org

 Apart from Maths...

-I am a volunteer at Studies Without Borders, where I take care on our scholarship programme for students from the Northern Caucasus Region.
-Our scholarship programme has won the 2011's Rector's award for extraordinary achievement of a student organization.
+I volunteered for many years at Studies Without Borders, among other duties coordinating their scholarship programme for students from the Northern Caucasus Region.
+The programme has won the 2011's Rector's award for extraordinary achievement of a student organization.
 Read my reportage on Chechnya here.